Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/properties/layers.rst

 Autolock inactive layer
    Locks automatically the edition of every layer in the list except the active one.
-   This way you avoid to make unwanted changes in other layers without the need to lock them everytime.
+   This way you avoid to make unwanted changes in other layers without the need to lock them every time.

 Merge Down
    Merge the selected layer with the layer below, the new layer keeps the name of the lower layer.

 Copy Layer to Object
-   Makes a copy of the layer and move it to the selected *Grease Pencil* object.
+   Makes a copy of the layer and move it to the selected Grease Pencil object.

 Lock and Visibility General Controls